zubairrauf/H5P-styler/README.md

-H5P Mods
+H5P Styler
 ==========

-This WordPress plugin is provided as an example of how you can use the actions provided by the H5P plugin.
-The actions are used for altering or adding H5P content or library resources.

-Feel free to fork this project or simply use it as a template for doing your own custom modifications to H5P.

-You should be aware that the hooks you add on your site will not follow the content if it's exported.
+This WordPress plugin let's you change the style of H5P by adding your own CSS.
+In this initial version, the path to css file is an absolute path.
+Please change it to your own css file.

 ## License